Glanisha/NLP-Mini-Project/README.md

 2. Upload your resume and job description PDFs.
 3. Click Analyze to view your match score and recommendations.

+## Jupyter Notebook (Academic Submission)

+The repository includes a Jupyter notebook `nlp_backend_notebook.ipynb` demonstrating the full backend NLP pipeline (PDF extraction, preprocessing, skill extraction, semantic similarity using SentenceTransformers, and matching analysis).
+This notebook is intended for academic submission and hands-on exploration.

+Testing with your own PDFs
+- To test the notebook or the backend locally, place two PDF files in the project root with the exact filenames:
+  - `resume.pdf`
+  - `job_description.pdf`

+- Open `nlp_backend_notebook.ipynb` and run the cells.
+The notebook will automatically detect these files and run the full analysis pipeline, then save results to `analysis_results.json` in the project root.

+- If the files are not found, the notebook will list available PDF files in the current directory and show the working directory to help troubleshoot.

 ## Team

 <div align="center">